DanielOnea/Restaurant_Reviews/README.md

 ## Overview

- The webiste retrieves data about restaurants from a server.
+ The website retrieves data about restaurants from a server.
 The restaurants' data contain rating information about restaurants.
 The data main structure and images of the website is persisted in `cache` using a `service worker` and the restaurant information/list is stored in `indexedDB` to achieve a good Offline first experience.
 Furthermore, the design is responsive, to adjust properly in most/all screen displays.
 And finally, optimizations have been done based on results from `lighthouse` to ensure high score of accessibility.

 ### How to start